raspberrypilearning/lego-robot-car/en/step_4.md

 ## Assembling your robot

-Now you have the motor construct code working, it is time to construct your robot.
+Now you have the motor code working, it is time to construct and test your robot.

 The basic design needs to fulfil  4 main requirements: